Pomax/react-onclickoutside/README.md

 }
 ```

-Runnign this code will result in a console log that looks like this:
+Running this code will result in a console log that looks like this:

 ![](warning.png)